-At The Global Prevention Project we provide habilitative treatment for individuals who have neurodevelopmental disorders (i.e., Autism Spectrum Disorder) and neurocognitive disorders (i.e, Traumatic Brain Injuries, Parkinson Disease).
+At The Global Prevention Project we provide habilitative treatment for individuals who have neurodevelopmental disorders (i.e., Autism Spectrum Disorder), neurocognitive disorders (i.e, Traumatic Brain Injuries, Parkinson Disease) and learning disabilities.
 We individualize each person’s care depending on their specific emotional, mental, behavioral, and physical needs to ensure that they are provided with the most accurate interventions possible.
-When necessary, we collaborate with a medical and neuropsychological team.
-As research indicates, we believe individuals with special needs do not benefit from being incarcerated but instead should be provided with accurate habilitative treatment to teach them how to recognize prosocial socio-sexual skills for living a safe, and healthy life.
+When necessary, we collaborate with a medical and neuropsychological team as well as family members.
+As research indicates, we believe individuals with special needs do not benefit from being incarcerated but instead should be provided with accurate habilitative treatment to teach them how to recognize prosocial socio-sexual skills for living a safe, productive, and healthy lifestyle.

 Individuals with Autism Spectrum (Traits or Disorder)

-We have found that many individuals who enter the criminal justice system with non-contact problematic sexual behavior (i.e., on-line solicitation of a minor, viewing child pornography, some sexual harassment cases) have various special needs including traits of high-functioning Autism (hfASD) or Asperger’s Syndrome.
+We have found that many individuals who enter the criminal justice system with non-contact problematic sexual behavior (i.e., on-line solicitation of a minor, viewing child pornography, some sexual harassment cases) have various special needs including traits of high-functioning Autism (hfASD) or what was once called Asperger’s Syndrome.

-The Global Prevention Project provides weekly individual therapy that emphasizes concrete and simplified concepts, therapy for parents or caregivers including spouses, family therapy, and a weekly Autism and Intimacy group.
-Our specialized programming provides the necessary support, skill building and habilitation using concrete instructions, explicit delivery of concepts, and visual and active engagement in a safe, confidential and supportive environment.
+We provide weekly individual and small, structured group therapy (e.g., Autism and Intimacy Group) emphasizing concrete simplified concepts related to social, sexual, and communication, as well as therapy for parents, caregivers and spouses.
+Our specialized programming provides the necessary support, skill building, and habilitation using concrete instructions, explicit delivery of concepts, and visual and active engagement in a safe, confidential and supportive environment.

 Click the button below to learn about a program in the UK that fights and challenges the criminalization of individuals with Autism.